-These Autumn Apple Parfaits are the perfect breakfast, snack, or healthy dessert.
+These Autumn Apple And Yogurt Parfaits are the perfect dairy breakfast, snack, or healthy dessert.
+And they're easy!

 Between Halloween candy and Thanksgiving second helpings, use this easy throw-together parfait as a whole body (and mind!) re-set.